ralmaas/ATcommand/README.md

 The plan is to have a sort of "token" generated on transmitt that is then tested for an "OK" or "ERROR" response in the receiving part of the code.

 ## Short description:
-Before using the WiFi settings (SSID and password) you need to use the "Select AT Command" to set the "WiFi mode Client".
+Before using the WiFi settings (SSID and password) you need to use the "Select AT Command" to set "WiFi mode Client".

 Then hit the CWJAP-button.